Darwin Core conceptual model

 • A relational database or tabular data publishing schema may represent relationships through joins across normalized tables.

 The DwC-CM is a synthesis of discussion within the Biodiversity Information Standards (TDWG) community.
 It accommodates the observed use of DwC to date and accommodates the results of a wide variety of targeted case studies to broaden the scope of Darwin Core.
-It does not attempt to anticipate every possible use, and it is expected to evolve as the demand for new uses arise.
+It does not attempt to anticipate every possible use, and it is expected to evolve as the demand for new uses arises.

 1.2 Audience (non-normative)